sutterseba/bip39-checksum-calculator/README.md

 For 12 words, the final word contains a 4 bit checksum, leaving 7 bit up for choice, resulting in 128 total options.
 For 24 words, the options come down to just eight, as the checksum now takes up the last 8 bit of the word.

-This calcualtor is also hosted at [sutterseba.de/bip39-checksum-calculator](https://sutterseba.de/bip39-checksum-calculator).
+This calcualtor is also availalbe [here](https://sutterseba.de/bip39-checksum-calculator).